 Admission Requirements and Procedures

-- High school graduation or equivalent (high school transcript required) If you have a high school equivalency, we need bothe equivalency score repot and the previous high school transcript.
+- High school graduation or equivalent (high school transcript required) If you have a high school equivalency, we need both equivalency score report and the previous high school transcript.

 - Minimum high school subject matter prerequisites (deficiencies may be made up with college-level courses, one 100-level or higher college course counts as two high school semesters)

 - Science - 6 semester (2 must be biology and 2 chemistry)